ADMITTED STUDENT CHECKLIST FOR FRESHMEN

 Now that you have been admitted, there are several important steps for enrollment that must be completed in the checklist below:

-❏ Set up your Pirate ID and email – As a student taking classes at East Carolina University, you will have access to a variety of helpful technology resources.
+First Things First.❏ Set up your Pirate ID and email – As a student taking classes at East Carolina University, you will have access to a variety of helpful technology resources.
 Please log into the Admissions Portal you created when you submitted your application.
 Here you will find your Pirate ID, ECU ID, and email address.
 Follow the link below to create your secure passphrase.

 Important Note: Please note that all official correspondence will take place via your ECU email address.
 This includes tuition and fee bills, financial aid information, and any messages from your academic advisor and department.
 Please check it frequently.

-❏ Apply for scholarships and financial aid – Make sure to complete the FAFSA (Free Application for Federal Student Aid) form as soon as possible.
+❏ Apply for scholarships and financial aid – Make sure to complete the FAFSA (Free Application for Federal Student Aid) as soon as possible.
 This will determine your eligibility for grants, loans, work-study, and other financial aid programs.
 Financial aid is awarded on a first-come, first-served basis.
-We encourage all fall freshmen to complete the FAFSA by February 15, or as soon as possible thereafter.
+We encourage all fall freshmen to complete the FAFSA by February 14, or as soon as possible thereafter.

 East Carolina's FAFSA school code is 002923.